MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-dual-region-with-secure-virtual-wan.md

 ### Azure VMware Solution cross-region connectivity & traffic flows

-This section will focus on only the Azure VMWare Solution Cloud Region 1 and Azure VMWare Solution Cloud Region 2.
-Each Azure VMWare Solution private cloud will have an ExpressRoute connection to its local regional hub (brown connections) and an ExpressRoute connection to the cross-regional hub (pink connections).
+This section focuses on only the Azure VMWare Solution Cloud Region 1 and Azure VMWare Solution Cloud Region 2.
+Each Azure VMWare Solution private cloud has an ExpressRoute connection to its local regional hub (brown connections) and an ExpressRoute connection to the cross-regional hub (pink connections).

 Each Azure VMWare Solution Cloud Region connects back to on-premise via Global Reach.
-Azure VMWare Solution Cloud Region 1 Global Reach connection is shown in orange as "Global Reach (A)".
+Azure VMWare Solution Cloud Region 1 Global Reach connection is shown in orange as, "Global Reach (A)".
 Azure VMWare Solution Cloud Region 2 Global Reach connection is shown in green as "Global Reach (B)".
 Both Azure VMWare Solution private clouds are connected directly to each other via Global Reach shown in purple as Global Reach (C).
 Keep in mind that Global Reach traffic will never transit any hub firewalls.
 See traffic flow section below for more information.

-The diagram depicts how each Azure VMWare Solution Cloud will learn routes from their local and cross-regional hubs.
+The diagram depicts how each Azure VMWare Solution Cloud learns routes from their local and cross-regional hubs.
 All blue routes are from Region 1, and all red routes are from Region 2.

 ![Diagram of Dual-Region Azure VMWare Solution with Cross Azure VMWare Solution Topology](./media/dual-region-virtual-wan-2.png)